 A standard custom 404 page should reduce your visitor’s frustration.
 Some people would use a funny picture in the background to add a hint of humor.

-The page should provide links to other parts of your website, include a search bar and a text that will guide the visitors.
+The page should provide links to other parts of your website and include a search bar and text to guide visitors.

 Redirect known 404 pages to their new address

 With some 404 URLs identified, you need to redirect them to their new location or content path.

 If the page is completely unavailable, it could be ideal for redirecting them to an alternative page with information similar to the original content.